This is a story that has taken a while for me to write, a story of one of the best people I have ever had the had the pleasure of meeting.

 Scrolling through these photos I remember her love and light.
 It was a true honor to spend the time that I did with her.
 I know she is helping her Husband, and daughter every day with support and guidance.
 Steven then made it his mission to turn her passing into positive action and founded The Alexis Joy Foundation, which has recently paired up with Allegheny Health Network to assist in creating awareness and treating mothers with PPD.

-Content courtesy of the Alexis Joy Foundation & Allegheny Health Network:
+Content that follows is courtesy of the Alexis Joy Foundation & Allegheny Health Network:

 “Alexis was also born to be a mother.
 Which is why she and her husband Steven were thrilled to welcome their baby girl Adriana to the world in August of 2013.
 Throughout her pregnancy, Alexis was her usual, happy self.
 So excited to meet her daughter, making every preparation and accounting for every detail (in true Alexis fashion).